Evaluating LLM-Generated ACSL Annotations for Formal Verification: Introduction

 Over the past decade, artificial intelligence has advanced rapidly.
 Large models now perform impressively in language understanding, vision, and decision-making.
 Yet these systems remain difficult to trust.
 Their behaviour is often opaque, failures can occur silently, and there are no built-in guarantees of safety or correctness—limitations that are especially problematic in high-assurance domains.
 Formal methods address this gap by offering mathematically grounded guarantees about system behaviour.
 They allow developers to express precise requirements and prove that software satisfies them.
 However, formal methods are costly to apply in practice.
 Writing and maintaining specifications is challenging, proofs scale poorly, and purely symbolic techniques struggle with modern and evolving codebases.

-This paper empirically evaluates the extent to which formal-analysis tools can automatically generate and verify ACSL specifications for C programs without human or learning-based assistance.
+This paper empirically evaluates the extent to which formal analysis tools can automatically generate and verify ACSL specifications for C programs with the help of LLMs.
 This work differs fundamentally from our prior study in \citep{Beg2025Traceable} in both dataset and methodology.
-We evaluate a new dataset released in November 2025, consisting of 506 C programs \citep{CASPdataset-AISoLA2025}, which is commonly used in interactive settings where developers rely on Gemini-based prompt feedback loops to iteratively correct programs or annotations \citep{VeCoGen-Formalise-ICSE2025}.
-In contrast, we re-purpose this dataset and conduct a controlled comparison of five ACSL generation strategies: a rule-based Python script, Frama-C's RTE plugin, and three large language models--DeepSeek-V3.2, GPT-5.2, and OLMo 3.1 32B Instruct.
-In the paper, we refer to these models as DeepSeek, GPT-5, and OLMo3, respectively, without using their full names.
+We evaluate a new dataset, CASP released in November 2025, consisting of 506 C programs \citep{CASPdataset-AISoLA2025}.
+The authors of \citep{CASPdataset-AISoLA2025} has used the dataset with Gemini-based prompt feedback loops to iteratively correct programs or annotations reported in \citep{VeCoGen-Formalise-ICSE2025}.
+Here, we reuse the CASP dataset as a basis for evaluation across our annotation strategies.
+Here, we conduct a controlled comparison of five ACSL generation strategies: a rule-based Python script, Frama-C's RTE plugin, and three LLMs--DeepSeek-V3.2, GPT-5.2, and OLMo 3.1 32B Instruct.
+In the paper, we refer to LLMs as DeepSeek, GPT-5, and OLMo3, respectively, without using their full names.
+This differs from prior work that focuses either on dataset construction \cite{CASPdataset-AISoLA2025} or on individual specification generation technique in isolation \cite{VeCoGen-Formalise-ICSE2025}.
 All generated specifications are verified under identical conditions using the Frama-C WP plugin and multiple SMT solvers.
-This design enables a direct comparison between tool-generated and LLM-generated ACSL on a modern dataset, isolating the impact of annotation quality, solver sensitivity, and proof stability, and providing new empirical evidence that complements—but does not overlap with—our earlier survey-based work.
+This design enables a direct comparison between tool generated and LLM generated ACSL on a modern dataset, isolating the impact of annotation quality, solver sensitivity, and proof stability, and providing new empirical evidence that complements, but does not overlap with our earlier work \cite{BegEtAl2025, Beg2025Traceable}, as we used different dataset of C Programs and workflow.

+\paragraph{Contributions.} The contribution of paper is an empirical comparison of five ACSL annotation generation strategies, including rule-based, tool-supported, and LLM-based approaches, under same settings.
+It evaluates the effectiveness of generated annotations using Frama-C's WP plugin across multiple SMT solvers, reporting proof success rates, timeouts, and processing metrics.
+It further analyzes the practical strengths and limitations of each approach, highlighting differences in reliability and variability across strategies.

+\paragraph{Terminology for clarification.} We briefly clarify key terms used in the evaluation. \textit{Qed} refers to the internal simplification phase of the Frama-C WP plugin, which attempts to discharge proof obligations through built-in reasoning before invoking external solvers. \textit{Kernel warnings} denote messages generated by the Frama-C analysis kernel when encountering unsupported constructs, potential inconsistencies, or issues during code processing.